 Establishing Your Retirement Plan Committee Charter

 Discuss this topic with your plan consultant during your next meeting.
-He or she can assist the process of adopting a Committee Charter by providing our sample Committee Charter document and helping select the appropriate provisions.
+He/she can assist the process of adopting a Committee Charter by providing our sample Committee Charter document and helping select the appropriate provisions.
 Consider the following discussion points:

 - Determine the purpose of the Committee (investment related, administrative issues, or both).

 - Determine how Committee members are selected (who should/should not be members).

 - Is there an ideal number of Committee members?

 The recent volatility in the stock market combined with our litigious society is generating concern on the part of many fiduciaries regarding their potential exposure.
 Taking a casual approach to plan governance, without a formalized Committee Charter, will not help insulate the company or the plan fiduciaries from participants' complaints or lawsuits.
 Please call your plan consultant for more information.

 401(k) Advisors (c) 2014.
 All rights reserved.
 401k-2014-136